albertcheu/albertcheu.github.io/_posts/2016-05-20-welcome-to-jekyll.markdown

    Again, the simplest solution would be to give a prompt; in this case, a selection of runtimes would be really helpful.

-Bizarre machinery like this is one of the many reasons I'm not in industry.
+Bizarre machinery like this is one of the many reasons I'm wary of big software projects.